New Orleans, The Birthplace of Jazz

 In this lesson, students will research and gather information on the history and culture of New Orleans Jazz and its African roots.
 Students will create African folk art to tell a visual story of New Orleans ‘ history.

-- Students will be able to research and gather information about the origin of New Orleans Jazz in the district of Storyville.
+- Research and gather information about the origin of New Orleans Jazz in the district of Storyville.

-- Students will be able to summarize how African, Caribbean, and European cultures contributed to the creation of New Orleans Jazz.
+- Summarize how African, Caribbean, and European cultures contributed to the creation of New Orleans Jazz.

-- Students will be able to describe Congo Square and its connection to African slaves.
+- Describe Congo Square and its connection to African slaves.

-- Students will be able to write artist statements describing the historical context and meaning of an original art piece.
+- Write artist statements describing the historical context and meaning of an original art piece.

 National Core Arts Standards

 Music – Anchor Standard 8 Interpret intent and meaning in artistic work.

 Music – Anchor Standard 11 Relate artistic ideas and works with societal, cultural, and historical context to deepen understanding.

 Visual Arts Anchor Standard 2 Organize and develop artistic ideas and work.